mkdika/jeneric-kt/README.md

 Contributions are very welcome, please read [How to contribute](/CONTRIBUTING.md).

+## Other version of Jeneric
+There is Java version of Jeneric, please refer to this [repository](https://github.com/mkdika/jeneric).

 ## License
 Licensed under the Apache License, Version 2.0.
 See [LICENSE](/LICENSE) file.